 Unfortunately, the post got 2000 likes, so I had to call it off.

-And in a way, this parody helped me see where the line blurred, that for these Insta-poets to make a living from their art, they had to make content too.
+In a way, this parody helped me see where the line blurred, that for these Insta-poets to make a living from their art, they had to make content too.

 My poetry finally had a real audience, but it felt incomplete.
 True legitimacy for the Insta-poet can only be found one way: merch.